travisoo-amzn/CES25-RTD/docs/source/3p_partner_product_showcase.rst

 Morphy Richards Electric Kettle
 **********

-[insert product link]

 **Details**

-ALEXA VOICE INTEGRATION WITH SMART SPEAKER OR ALEXA APP: This smart kettle easily connects to your Alexa smart speaker or the Alexa app to let you command and control the kettle with your voice.
+This smart kettle from Morphy Richards easily connects to your Alexa smart speaker or the Alexa app to let you command and control the kettle with your voice.
 It "Works with Alexa," meaning it meets Amazon's high bar for responsiveness, reliability and functionality.
-HARNESS THE SMARTNESS: No more waiting for the kettle to boil.
-Unpredictable schedule.
-Ask Alexa to turn it on whenever you’re ready.
-Busy morning.
+No more waiting for the kettle to boil, ask Alexa to turn it on whenever you’re ready.
+Busy morning?
 Set up a routine with the Alexa app to schedule your kettle to boil right when you wake up.
-Tea connoisseur.
+Tea connoisseur?
 Set the perfect temperature for your preferred tea leaf type.
-Still didn’t time the kettle right.

-* [insert bulleted product details]
-* [insert bulleted product details]

 Philips Hue Play HDMI Sync Box 8K